galtay/blog/_posts/2025-08-30-sutton-on-oak-at-rlc-2025.md

 he developed along with
 [Mike Bowling](https://webdocs.cs.ualberta.ca/~bowling/) and
 [Patrick Pilarski](https://sites.ualberta.ca/~pilarski/).
-The OaK acronum stands for "Options and Knowledge" and is a component of The Alberta Plan consituting a vision for an overall agent architecture.
+The OaK acronym stands for "Options and Knowledge" and is a component of The Alberta Plan consituting a vision for an overall agent architecture.

 In OaK, an option is a pair $\(\pi, \gamma\)$ where $\pi$ is a policy (a way of behaving)